Pavel-research/raml-specs-separated/includes.md

 ### Includes

+Includes operate on the structure resolution level.
+If your fragment supports includes just inherit it from 'HasIncludes' class.
+Only public fragments may support includes.

 Specification processors MUST support the OPTIONAL **!include** tag, which specifies the inclusion of external files into the  specification.
 Being a YAML tag, the exclamation point ("!") prefix is required.
 In an  specification, the !include tag is located only in